Vincenzo Guzzo: Business career

-All of the cinemas owned by Cinémas Guzzo were built by Le Groupe Guzzo Construction Inc. Guzzo also owned a chain of Neapolitan pizzerias called Giulietta.

 In May 2019, Guzzo submitted a bid to purchase the Montreal Alouettes of the Canadian Football League.
 He later pulled out of the running to buy the team, citing "personal conflicts with people around the deal."
-Guzzo later tweeted in a series of threads that he did not believe that CFL commissioner Randy Ambrosie knew what he was doing during negotiations and acted "in a non transparent way and wasted my time."
+Guzzo posted on social media that he did not believe that CFL commissioner Randy Ambrosie knew what he was doing during negotiations, and had acted "in a non transparent way and wasted my time."

-Guzzo has also been President of APCQ (L'Association des propriétaires de cinémas du Québec)—an association of Québec cinema owners—since 2012.
+Guzzo has been president of APCQ (L'Association des propriétaires de cinémas du Québec)—an association of Québec cinema owners—since 2012.

-Media

 Dragons' Den

 Guzzo joined the cast of the CBC Television business reality show Dragons' Den as one of the investor "Dragons" for season 13.
-The first episode of season 13 including the two new "Dragons" Vincenzo Guzzo and Lane Merrifield aired on September 20, 2018.
+The first episode of season 13, including the two new "Dragons", Guzzo and Lane Merrifield, aired on September 20, 2018.
 Dragons' Den is a Canadian TV show on the CBC Television network, with an average of 519,000 viewers per episode in the 2017–2018 season.

-Other media appearances

-Vincenzo Guzzo has made the following additional media appearances: